 For all it is worth, acne papules do not cause scarring.
 They also self-heal over time.

 As such, they are not a major cause for alarm.
-However, you may consider seeing a dermatologist for inflammatory papules that are oozing pus or forming cysts.
+However, you may consider seeing a dermatology expert for inflammatory papules that are oozing pus or forming cysts.
 Papules that are rapidly growing in number could also be concerning.
-Further, you may also seek medical help if the acne papules are turning into pustules or nodules.
+You may also seek medical help if the acne papules are turning into pustules or nodules.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.